addonify/addonify-compare-products/README.txt

 - Updated: Ratings count has been added after the rating in comparison table.
 - Updated: Option, `Compare Table Fields`, is updated to be sortable.
 - Updated: Table fields can be sorted.
+- Updated: Plugin setting page is now hidden if WooCommerce is inactive.

 = 1.1.8 - 07 June, 2023 =